Matthew-J-Spencer/Timetrial-Ghosts/README.md

 # Unity-Timetrial-Ghost
-Time trial ghosts for any kind of speed running game.
+Time trial ghosts for any kind of speed running game. <strong>I'll be working on a feature rich version on my [Patreon](https://www.patreon.com/tarodev)</strong>